A guide to roller skating rinks, 2015

 Although the music and the skate styles have changed, the modern-day roller rink is more or less the same and the indoor sport is still popular with young folks today.

 Bay View's Beth Eaton Knepler goes roller skating at Rollaero in Cudahy almost every weekend.

 "I like it for the exercise, the latest music is always rockin' and it's a great time with my kids," says Knepler.

 Most local rinks offer extended afternoon as well as evening hours during the winter vacation, along with skate lessons, birthday party packages, roller-hockey leagues, arcades, "inflatables," concession stands and skate shops, too.

 Here are the few indoor roller rinks left in the Milwaukee area.
 Now lace 'em if ya got 'em!

 10928 W. Oklahoma Ave., West Allis, (414) 545-8445

-Incredi-Roll offers skating every day of the week, with special skating times for families on Sundays from 12:30 to 3 p.m. and kids 12 and under from 9:30 a.m. to noon on Saturdays.
-Check the website for many more skating specials, prices and holiday events / hours.
+Incredi-Roll offers skating every day of the week, with special skating times for families.
+Go here for the full schedule and skating specials, prices and holiday events / hours.
 Incredi-Roll features a bounce house, laser tag, arcade, skate shop, concessions stand, lessons, day care and more.
-The cost to rent skates is $2.50, but admission prices vary depending on day and time.
+The cost to rent skates and admission prices vary depending on day and time.

 Rollaero Skate Center